AdobeDocs/experience-manager-64.en/help/assets/managing-multiple-assets.md

    >* In the properties page, you can remove assets from the asset list by deselecting them.
 The asset list has all the assets selected by default.
 The metadata for assets that you remove from the list is not updated.
    >* At the top of assets list, select the check box near **Title** to toggle between selecting the assets and clearing the list.

-1. To select a different metadata schema for the assets, tap/click the **[!UICONTROL Settings]** icon from the toolbar, and select the desired schema.
+1. To select a different metadata schema for the assets, click **[!UICONTROL Settings]** from the toolbar, and select the desired schema.
 1. Save the changes.
 1. To append the new metadata with the existing metadata in fields that contain multiple values, select **[!UICONTROL Append mode]**.
 If you do not select this option, the new metadata replaces the existing metadata in the fields.
-Tap/click **[!UICONTROL Submit]**.
+Click **[!UICONTROL Submit]**.

    >[!CAUTION]
    >